 Research Fellow, Trinity Centre for Environmental Humanities, TCD

 Bernard Allaire is a socio-economic historian of European and North American maritime and urban civilizations.
-He is involved in many historical, archaeological and sociological research projects in connection with European and North-American specialists.
+He is involved in many historical, archaeological and sociological research projects in connection with European and North American specialists.
 He particularly enjoys historical topics which complete the expertise of other historians or archaeologists.

 Author of Pelleteries, manchons et chapeaux de castor: les fourrures nord-américaines à Paris 1500-1632 (Pelts, Muff and Beaver hats: the North American furs in Paris 1500-1632), Québec/Paris, Septentrion & PUPS, 1999 (Falardeau Award); Crépuscules ultramontains: marchands italiens et grand commerce à Bordeaux au XVIe siècle (Ultramontane Twilight: Italian merchants and commerce in 16th century Bordeaux), Bordeaux PUB, 2008 (Desgraves Award); La Rumeur Dorée: Roberval et l'Amérique, Montréal, La Presse, 2013 and, more recently, a collective work with Maria Fusaro, Richard Blakemore and Tijl Vanneste Law, Labour and Empire: Comparative Perspectives on Seafarers (1500-1800), London, Palgrave Macmillan, 2015 .
-He also writes in reviews, collective publications and gives conferences.
+He also writes in reviews, collective publications, appears in video documentary and gives conferences.
 His essential works, however, are made up of unpublished research reports.